 Resting Echocardiogram

-This information explains what a resting echocardiogram (EH-koh-KAR-dee-oh-gram) is and what to expect during your procedure.
+This information explains what a resting echocardiogram (EH-koh-KAR-dee-oh-gram) is.
+It also explains what to expect before, during, and after your procedure.

 About your resting echocardiogram